-Dr. Charles Quick knew what he didn't want and had a vision for what could be.
-After leaving academia and setting up his own private practice, he realized what he missed most was the consultative nature of the academic environment.
-He knew he wanted to create a business where he could work with other professionals who shared his passion for veterinary medicine and the animals that they serve, in an environment that supported his ideal of work/life balance.
+Dr. Charles Quick knew what he wanted, and he had a vision of what could be.
+After leaving academia and setting up a private practice, he realized what he missed most was the consultative nature of the academic environment.
+He knew he wanted to create a business where he could work with other professionals who shared his passion for veterinary medicine and the animals they serve, in an environment that supported his ideal of work-life balance.

-As a specialist in radiology, the idea of a specialty hospital came to mind.
-The idea was a big one, and an expensive one, but one he thought about often during his morning run near I-59 and Highway 6 in Sugar Land.
-In fact, it occurred to him that the very spot he ran past each morning would be a perfect place to open a facility.
+The idea of a specialty hospital came to Dr. Quick, a specialist in radiology.
+It would be a big and expensive one, but he thought about it often during his morning run near I-59 and Highway 6 in Sugar Land.
+In fact, it occurred to him that the very spot he ran past each morning would be the perfect place to open a facility.
 And so the seed was sown.

-He said his first task was to convince his wife.
+His first task was to convince his wife.
 "I don't do anything without her blessing and approval."
-He then contacted other investors to share his dream and help provide seed money for the new venture.
+Next, he contacted investors to share his dream and help provide seed money for the new venture.
 Surprisingly that was the easy part.
-It was harder to find a bank that wasn't feeling the pinch of the banking industry's shakeup.
-He did his feasibility study, prepared a three-inch binder-sized business plan and thought he was ready for the loan when the local bank, which funded the land acquisition, refused to fund construction .
-After talking with numerous banks, he eventually found a bank in Colorado who saw the potential and was strong enough to help with his multi-million dollar vision.
-His banker there suggested Community Business Finance to help Dr. Quick and his investors get through the Small Business Loan maze.
+It was harder to find a bank that was not feeling the pinch of the banking industry's shakeup.
+Armed with his feasibility study and a three-inch binder-sized business plan, he thought he was ready for a loan.
+However, the local bank that funded the land acquisition refused to fund construction.
+After talking to numerous banks, he eventually found one in Colorado that saw the project's potential and could help with his multimillion-dollar vision.
+The banker there suggested that Community Business Finance assist Dr. Quick and his investors in getting through the small business loan maze.

 The hospital opened in December 2007 after two years of planning and construction.
-The Sugar Land Veterinary Specialists facility has nine examination rooms with areas for internal medicine, diagnostic imaging, radiation therapy, and nuclear medicine.
-It includes a surgical unit, isolation ward, chemotherapy room, CT scanner and all the equipment necessary for emergency and critical care.
+The Sugar Land Veterinary Specialists facility has 9 examination rooms with areas for internal medicine, diagnostic imaging, radiation therapy, and nuclear medicine.
+It includes a surgical unit, isolation ward, chemotherapy room, CT scanner, and all the equipment necessary for emergency and critical care.
 Today, the practice is thriving.
-Dr. Quick is adding more staff, an MRI suite, and is looking to expand the treatment areas to the upper floor.
+Dr. Quick is adding more staff and an MRI suite as well as looking to expand the treatment areas to the upper floor.